Sonic Youth: Formation and early history: 1977–1981

 Shortly after guitarist Thurston Moore moved to New York City in early 1977, he formed the group Room Tone with his roommates; they later changed their name to the Coachmen.
 After the breakup of the Coachmen, Moore began jamming with Stanton Miranda, whose band, CKM, featured Kim Gordon.
 Moore and Gordon formed a band, appearing under names like Male Bonding, Red Milk, and the Arcadians before settling on Sonic Youth in mid-1981.
 The name came from combining the nickname of MC5's Fred "Sonic" Smith with reggae artist Big Youth.
 Gordon later recalled that "as soon as Thurston came up with the name Sonic Youth, a certain sound that was more of what we wanted to do came about."
 The band played Noise Fest in June 1981 at New York's White Columns gallery, where Lee Ranaldo was playing as a member of Glenn Branca's electric guitar ensemble.
 Their performance impressed Moore, who described them as "the most ferocious guitar band that I had ever seen in my life", and he invited Ranaldo to join Sonic Youth.
 The new trio played three songs at the festival later in the week without a drummer.
 Each band member took turns playing the drums, until they met drummer Richard Edson.
+Anne DeMarinis was in Sonic Youth for a brief period in 1981 as a keyboardist when they performed for the first time at the Noise Fest at the White Columns art space.
+She contributed vocals, along with Gordon and Moore, on three (known) Sonic Youth songs performed once, and only live on June 18, 1981.
+The songs are entitled "Noisefest #1", "Noisefest #2", and "Noisefest #3".
+She also played guitar at that same show on the song entitled "Noisefest #4".
+DeMarinis left the band before their self-titled debut EP was recorded in December 1981.